carimeb/LUV-project/README.md

-# LuV - Light UV Project
+# LuV - Light UV Project to 'Fundamentals of IoT' course in University of Sao Paulo.
 _A portable IoT device that sends a Telegram message informing the measured UV index and is connected to a database in [ThingSpeak](https://thingspeak.com/)._

 A incidência de raios ultravioletas (UV) na cidade de Sao Paulo é alta durante quase todo o ano.
 Até mesmo no inverno seus níveis elevados